All insights

 Every Dunearn House review I have read raises three concerns.
 I raise all three here because it is my job to tell you what not to buy as clearly as what to buy.

 Years of nearby construction disruption.
-The Turf City masterplan is a 20–30 year build-out.
-From approximately 2026 to at least 2040, residents will see construction activity for infrastructure, roads, MRT stations, retail and residential projects across the 176-hectare site.
+The Turf City masterplan is a 20 to 30 year build out.
+From approximately 2026 to at least 2040, residents will see construction activity for infrastructure, roads, MRT stations, retail and residential projects across the 176 hectare site.
 The second GLS site (Plot 2) alone adds approximately 330 units expected to launch in 2H 2027.
 For buyers who move in at VP in 2030, the immediate neighbourhood will be an active construction zone for years.
 That is the honest current picture, not an impression from an artist render.

-I run every new launch through the same four pillars I use with clients.
+I run every new launch through the same three essentials I use with clients.
 Here is the honest read on Dunearn House.

-Best framed as a 6–7 year minimum hold to ride the CRL opening, the Plot 2 repricing and early Turf City amenity establishment.
-Shorter holds face thin yields and uncertain resale demand from a buyer pool that must pay even more than a S$2,900–S$3,100 entry for you to profit.
+Best framed as a 6 to 7 year minimum hold to ride the CRL opening, the Plot 2 repricing and early Turf City amenity establishment.
+Shorter holds face thin yields and uncertain resale demand from a buyer pool that must pay even more than a S$2,900 to S$3,100 entry for you to profit.
 The buyer who gets this right enters at the lower end of the launch PSF range, picks a stack with clear views and minimal construction noise exposure, and does not need to sell before 2032.
 If you are not in that position, resale may be a better fit.
 See the full comparison at new launch vs resale: Singapore decision framework.

 Frequently asked questions